 The approximate method is sometimes called a Gaussian approximation.
 The term Gaussian has to do with the distribution of sum of ranks, and does not imply that your data need to be sampled from a Gaussian distribution.
 With medium size samples, Prism can take a long time to calculate the exact P value.
 You can interrupt the calculations if an approximate P value meets your needs.

 The exact method works by examining all possible rearrangements of the values, keeping each value in the same row (same subject, since this is a repeated measures design) but allowing the column (treatment) assignment to vary.

 If two or more values (in the same row) have the same value, previous versions of Prism were not able to calculate the exact P value, so Prism computed an approximate P value even with tiny samples.
-Prism 6 can compute an exact P value even in the presence of ties, so only uses an approximation when sample size is fairly large as explained above.
-This means that with some data sets, Prism 6 will report different results than prior versions did.
+Prism 6 and later can compute an exact P value even in the presence of ties, so only uses an approximation when sample size is fairly large as explained above.
+This means that with some data sets, Prism will report different results than old versions did.

 Following Friedman's test, Prism can perform Dunn's post test.
 For details, see Applied Nonparametric Statistics by WW Daniel, published by PWS-Kent publishing company in 1990 or Nonparametric Statistics for Behavioral Sciences by S Siegel and NJ Castellan, 1988.
 The original reference is O.J.
 Dunn, Technometrics, 5:241-252, 1964.
 Note that some books and programs simply refer to this test as the post test following a Friedman test and don't give it an exact name.